 Just Getting Started?

-Van life is hot and the amount of online information regarding DIY van buildouts is crazy.
+Van life is hot the hottest thing ever and the amount of online information regarding DIY van buildouts is crazy.
 When we started, I spent hours searching sites like this one or trolling Pinterest.
-These days, I get dozens of questions about buildouts and van life in general.

-To help sift through build options, I recommend picking up this Sprinter conversion ebook.
+To help sift through build options and save time, I recommend picking up this Sprinter conversion ebook.
 It’s a comprehensive guide to DIY Sprinter vans and saved me a ton of time.
 The ideas and suggestions bring together lots of insight and featured buildouts.

 Buildout Details for Our Sprinter